chinese10kbar/staybusyrp.co.uk/[jim]/jim-consumables/README.md

 Consumables script for QBCore

 # What is this?
-This script is designed as a replacement/override for food and drink consumables in `qb-smallresources`
+This script is designed as a replacement/override for food and drink consumables in `sb-smallresources`

 It's main purpose was to make it so players did not stand up while sitting with my scripts due to lazy events such as ClearPedTasks in progressbar and dpemotes, this one is designed to cancel the animation you have chosen, not all animations.